 Immediately, I recalculated my numbers based on the new unit that I could eventually get rented out.
 As it turned out, it looked like this:

 - Units 1-4 Rent: $450 each x 4 = $1,800

 - Unit 5: $600

-Before I let you know the details about my offer and negotiation – understand that this strategy worked for me, in my market, because I knew my market.
-The market has not exploded like the rest of the country seems to have, and there is not a mass amount of competition for this kind of property here (another benefit of small multifamily properties… often less competition.)
-Last week, Clay Huber wrote a great article about making your first offer your “highest and best” instead of worrying about negotiating up and down, so you don’t miss out on deals.
-I agree, this is generally the best way to go in a busy market, but since I figured I had time and no real pressing competition- I sent a low ball offer first: $80,000.
+Before I let you know the details about my offer and negotiation, understand that this strategy worked for me, in my market, because I knew my market.
+This market doesn’t necessarily act like other markets, and there is not a mass amount of competition for this kind of property here (another benefit of small multifamily properties—often less competition).
+If you want to learn more about making offers, check out “How Much Should You Offer on a Property?” to get more ins and outs on various philosophies surrounding where your offer price should fall.
+In my case, since I figured I had time and no real pressing competition, I sent a lowball offer first: $80,000.

-I drafted up a one-page cover letter that briefly explained that my wife and I wanted to buy the property for our portfolio, and we are local investors and we want to improve the neighborhood.
-Then – we included a photo of us ON the paper.
+I drafted up a one-page cover letter that briefly explained that my wife and I wanted to buy the property for our portfolio and that we were local investors wanting to improve the neighborhood.
+Then, we included a photo of us ON the paper.
 My theory was that the person in charge of accepting an offer would feel more inclined to sell to a local nice couple than some faceless investor.
-Before doing so, I actually went on to the BiggerPockets Forums and asked if anyone had done this—and received a mostly “Well, it wouldn’t hurt” response.
-So I tried it—and I think it kinda worked…
+Before doing so, I actually went on to the BiggerPockets Forums and asked if anyone had done this—and mostly received statements like, “Well, it wouldn’t hurt.”
+So I tried it—and I think it worked.

 - $1000 in earnest money